ballerkobe808/invest/README - 9 TAXES.md

 ### Deductions against my W2

 My business can have a lot of expenses.
 If it far exceeds my profits, I can write them off as losses and claim those losses against my W2 income. - I can do this for 3 years before the IRS says no bueno, that is just a hobby, not a business.
-Don't make it too obvious - write off 20k with a $100 profit.
+Don't make it too obvious - write off 20k with a \$100 profit.
 5-10k in losses is ok?

+### Forms

+W-4 Employee asks you to fill this out - tells marital status etc - write down exemptions - determine how much to withhold

+1040 - Normal income -
+Schedule A - Itemized deductions
+1040EZ - Normal income - no itemized deductsion (easy form) 1040A - Normal income - also student loans/iras?? (short form)

+W-2 - Employers file this - tells u how much your employer gave u 1099 - (DIV, MISC, INC, etc) - Income besides employer 1099 div - stock dividends
+1099 int - interest income
+1099 misc?
+1099 g - state tax return income/unemployment benefits

+1098 - Mortgage holders shows interest paid
+1098T - students show how much tuition paid?

+Schedule C - For self employed income

+Schedule E - Rental property

 ### Tips